 Eventually, a the decision was made to make a heavy investment in the company with the goal of increasing the output capacity.
 This investment upgrade was effected over a ten year period and at its completion allowed the company to produce 12,000+ pallets per day operating a single-shift schedule.

 Again in the early 1990s a relatively new technology was rolled out over the next few years.
 Thin kerf bandsaws had been developed to replace gang saw cut-up lines and the Arrington’s were buying.
 The much thinner blade vs the age old gang saw saved enough per cut to squeeze and extra board out of the same material.

-Concurrent to the changes in the cut-up department the company began to replace old Viking Duo Matic nailers with the new fangled, computer driver Turbo 504s.
+Concurrent to the changes in the cut-up department the company began to replace old Viking Duo Matic nailers with the newer, more-modern and computer driver Turbo 504s.
 Over the next 15 years the company phased in a total of 6 of these machines and their successors, the Turbo 505 which is capable of producing 5-stringer pallets.

 In 2004, Eddie was joined by his son Kyle who represents the third generation of Arrington to have a hand in the company.
 Truly the definition of a family business, under Kyle’s direction the company has adopted even more technology to collect, track, and report on operations, manage the information flow between Arrington and it’s customers, and reduce the latency of internal communication.